epistemex/canvas-to-tiff/README.md

         // buffer is ArrayBuffer with the TIFF file });

-Setting an error handler (before calling other operations):

-    CanvasToTIFF.setErrorHandler(myErrorHandlerFunc);
+Also see demos/test.html for sample use of compression and byte-order options.

-**NOTE:** As with with ordinary canvas, cross-origin resource sharing (CORS) requirements must be fulfilled.
+**NOTE:** Cross-Origin Resource Sharing (CORS) requirements must be fulfilled.

 Issues